richafnu/Viva/Viva/learning/configure-sharepoint-content-source.md

 > [!NOTE]
 > - Only public URLs work for this process.
 > - For proper rendering of the image in Viva Learning the minimum aspect ratio should be 16:9.
+> - We recommend copying the URL path of the content image metadata instead of using the URL from the browser.

 1. Follow the initial steps for creating column.
 1. Choose **Hyperlink**.